-It’s even better the next with a fried egg and toast or a meatloaf sandwich.
-It is even better with my optional low sodium Ketchup or BBQ sauce glaze.
-Serve it as a main dish with mashed potatoes and / or no salt added green beans and corn.
+You know meatloaf is always better the next day, especially with a fried egg and toast or a meatloaf sandwich.
+For even more zesty flavor try it with my optional low sodium Ketchup or BBQ sauce glaze.
+Best served as a main dish with mashed potatoes and/or no salt added green beans and corn.

 Most recipes call out 8 servings and average up to 600 or even 900+mg of sodium.
-Almost half or more of your daily budget, if you’re trying to stick to a 1500 mg or less of sodium per day diet.
-I try to keep under 250 mg of sodium for a complete meal.
+Almost half or more of your daily sodium budget, if you’re trying to stick to a 1500mg or less of sodium per day diet.
+I try to keep under 250mg of sodium for a complete meal.
 I may go over a bit per meal some days, but I know I am low enough overall don’t worry about it.

-One of the biggest culprits of high sodium in meat loaf appears to be the bread crumbs.
+One of the biggest culprits of high sodium in meatloaf appears to be the bread crumbs.
 Depending on the brand or bread used it can add 150+ mg of sodium per serving.
-Also, many recipes call for additional salt, garlic salt, celery salt, mustard and high sodium Worcestershire sauce.
-My only concession here was to use a low sodium Worcestershire sauce, which I use often and adds minimalist sodium.
+Also, many recipes call for additional salt, garlic salt, celery salt, mustard, and high sodium Worcestershire sauce (65mg/tsp).
+My only concession here was to use a reduced sodium Worcestershire sauce(45mg/tsp), which I use often adding the minimal possible sodium.

 I have recently discovered a “bread” crumb that has no sodium.
-Called Matzo meal, it comes in a can, much like a Panko product or the seasoned crumbs.
+It is called Matzo meal and comes in a can, much like a Panko product or seasoned crumbs.
 You will more than likely find it in the international aisle of your grocery store.

 Another thing you could try is crushed up no salt added pretzels.
 I think this would result in a flavorful result without adding sodium.
 I have not tried it as of yet, but intend to next time I make low sodium meatloaf.
 I will give my opinion, then on how it tastes and holds together.

-I have also used and my favorite is to use my low sodium bread bits that I save in the freezer for meatloaf.
-My low sodium white bread and low sodium artisan bread may then be pulsed in a food processor or chopped up finely.
-I wanted to find an alternative for my bread though, as not everybody makes bread or you can use Matzo Meal if you’re in a pinch.
+My favorite is to use my homemade leftover low sodium bread bits that I save in the freezer for meatloaf, my favorite option.
+When thawed my low sodium white bread and low sodium artisan bread may then be pulsed in a food processor or chopped up finely.
+I wanted to find an alternative for my bread though, as not everybody makes bread but you can use Matzo Meal if you’re in a pinch.

-The meat loaf will stay moist because of the milk, egg, and diced onion in the meat mixture and will still keep meatloaf moist and delicious even with lean burger.
+The meatloaf will stay moist because of the milk, egg, and diced onion in the meat mixture and will still keep the meatloaf moist and delicious even with the lean hamburger.

-Meatloaf should only need to be cooked in a 350 degree oven, uncovered, for a maximum of 55 minutes.
+Meatloaf should only need to be cooked in a 350° oven, uncovered, for a maximum of 55 minutes.
 The internal temperature should reach 160° F. Overcooking will dry it out more.

-Let the meatloaf rest for 10 minutes in the pain before attempting to slice it.
+Let the meatloaf rest for 10 minutes in the pan before attempting to slice it.
 The meatloaf will absorb the remaining juices and will hold its shape better.

 I don’t know about you, but I love horseradish sauce with my meatloaf.
 And while not adding as much sodium generally as mustard or ketchup it can contribute a good bit of sodium.
 So stay tuned for my easy low sodium horseradish sauce recipe!